 the Diocese EFM

-is now available for on-line
+is also available for on-line

 of theological education-at-a-distance of the School of